IceColdDude759/WolframAlpha-API/README.md

 * `xmltodict`

-You also need to have Wolfram account and have the Wolfram appid which you need to paste in the main.py
+You also need to have Wolfram account and have the Wolfram APP Id which you need to paste in the main.py

 ### 📜 Set up and Running the software